sebhildebrandt/systeminformation/README.md

 New Functions

+- `dockerContainers`: returns a list of all docker containers (new in version 3.1)
+- `dockerContainerStats`: returns statistics for a specific docker container (new in version 3.1)
+- `dockerAll`: returns a list of all docker containers including their stats (new in version 3.1)
-- `disksIO`: returns overall diskIO and IOPS values for all mounted volumes
+- `disksIO`: returns overall diskIO and IOPS values for all mounted volumes (new in version 3.0)

 Bug Fixes